helixml/docs/content/helix/private-deployment/controlplane.md

 sudo ./install-helix.sh
 ```

-If you have an old GPU (e.g. NVIDIA 1060, 1080 series), specify `--old-gpu`.
+If you have an older GPU (e.g. NVIDIA 1060, 1080 series), specify `--older-gpu`.
 This will disable image inference and text/image fine-tuning, which only works on newer GPUs (e.g. 3090 onwards).

 This will create `/opt/HelixML` with the following files:
 * `docker-compose.yaml` - the compose file for the control plane